IQ404/study-notes/README.md

 - All Linux distros use Linux kernel.

-- Shell: a window for entering and receiving output from commands.
+- <ins>Shell</ins>: a window for entering and receiving output from commands.

 - Each Linux distro is prepackaged with a unique set of shell commands, applications, GUI etc.